LLMs and Speech: Integration vs. Combination: Integrated Models

 At each step $s$, the Transformer-based decoder \cite{vaswani2017transformer} autoregressively predicts the next label $a_s$ by attending over the encoder output $h_1^T$.
 We define $a_0=\bos{},a_S=\eos{}$ as the beginning- and end-of-sequence token, respectively, where $\eos{}$ implicitly models the probability of the sequence length.

-We investigate models with different attention interfaces for connecting the encoder and the decoder. \emph{AED models} \cite{chorowski2015asr-aed,chan2016las,vaswani2017transformer} use dedicated \emph{cross-attention} modules, where the queries are derived from the decoder and the keys and values are derived from the encoder. \emph{Prefix language models (LMs)} \cite{abouelenin2025phi4mini,saon2025granite-speech,shi2026qwen3asr} \emph{prepend} the encoder output to the decoder input and use self-attention to attend over the combined sequence, i.e., the queries, keys, and values are all derived from the combined sequence. \emph{Merged attention models} \cite{zhang2025t5gemma2} can be seen as a mixture of the previous two, where the queries are derived from the decoder, but the keys and values are derived from the combined sequence.
-Compared to prefix LLMs (PLLMs), merged attention reduces computation since the feed-forward layers only need to process the text part of the combined sequence, while still allowing to use a pre-trained LLM decoder without changing the architecture.
+We investigate models with different attention interfaces for connecting the encoder and the decoder. \emph{AED models} \cite{chorowski2015asr-aed,chan2016las,vaswani2017transformer} use dedicated \emph{cross-attention} modules, where the queries are derived from the decoder and the keys and values are derived from the encoder. \emph{PLMs} \cite{abouelenin2025phi4mini,saon2025granite-speech,shi2026qwen3asr} \emph{prepend} the encoder output to the decoder input and use self-attention to attend over the combined sequence, i.e., the queries, keys, and values are all derived from the combined sequence. \emph{Merged attention models} \cite{zhang2025t5gemma2} can be seen as a mixture of the previous two, where the queries are derived from the decoder, but the keys and values are derived from the combined sequence.
+Compared to PLMs, merged attention reduces computation since the feed-forward layers only need to process the text part of the combined sequence, while still allowing the use of a pre-trained LLM decoder without changing the architecture.